JazSingh/INFOMAA-Assignment/README.md

 ##############

 When you run this program, it will execute all experiments we have run at once.
-Since we have already done this, we would like to refer to the corresponding logs.
+Since we have already done this, we would like to refer to the corresponding logs (See INFOMAA-Assignment/EXPERIMENT_RESULTS).

 General information about the setup of this solution: